 The Participant Time Sheet (WT-12) may be used to document participation and satisfactory progress for work requirement activities.
 When used, it is given to providers to report attendance and satisfactory progress on a monthly basis.
 It may also be given to the client for self-declaration of his participation when no other source is available.

-In addition, this form may also be used by participants to report days of actual participation for documentation of support service needs.
+In addition, this form may also be used by participants to report days of actual participation for payment documentation purposes.